hugoboulze/ChileMesh/1.0/04_insertion_box/README.md

 ## File details
 ---

-- `insert_slab.py` manual construction of a surface triangulation
+- `insert_slab.py` manual construction of the surface's triangulation
+- `fill_volume.inp` fill and remesh the box

+## Notes

-- `.py` manual construction of a surface triangulation
+The manual triangulation of the surface is straightforward in this case.
+If needed an automatic triangulation tool could be used, e.g. [CDT](https://github.com/artem-ogre/CDT).